By Julietta Bisharyan and Nick Gardner

 No cleaning or sanitizing occurred during the switch.
 The uninfected individuals, who slept just three feet away from those positive with the virus, were neither tested nor quarantined.

-Those considered healthy, otherwise referred to as “negatives,” were moved to other yards, spreading the virus further at the prison.
+Those considered healthy and referred to as “negatives,” were moved to other yards, spreading the virus further at the prison.
 Once they were tested positive, they returned, with some even coming back to the quarantine zone the very next day.

 “I’ve been in prison 12 years and never once have I seen so many people moved in so little time,” Casarez says.